hoonseo0409/Graduation_Thesis/README.md

 # Graduation_Thesis
-Approximate Solution of Poisson Equation Obtained by Finite Difference Method Made by Seo Hoon (Kyung Hee University, hhoon0001@naver.com) Code FDM2.py is faster than FDM1.py, but FDM1 is more unstable when varable 'distance' is small.
+Approximate Solution of Poisson Equation Obtained by Finite Difference Method Made by Seo Hoon (Kyung Hee University, hhoon0001@naver.com) All rights reserved.
+Code FDM2.py is faster than FDM1.py, but FDM1 is more unstable when varable 'distance' is small.
 This program made as the Python 2.7 language.
 How to use: